-- Taking a laptop computer outside of the United States
+- Taking a laptop computer outside of the U.S.

-- Accessing a United States database(s) from a foreign country
+- Accessing a U.S. database(s) from a foreign country.

 - Any physical items or technology being exported out of the U.S.

-If you are exporting any materials or working with a foreign individual or entity
+If you are exporting any materials or working with a foreign national or entity